 Actor-musician Jason Kajdi perfoms “Time to Heal” at the MMD (Mercury Musical Developments) open mic night at The Other Palace on 24 July 2023.

-We’ve raised over £2800 with our crowdfunding campaign, to support the development of the show, working towards a showing in November 2023 and a first production in summer 2024.
+We’ve raised over £2800 with our crowdfunding campaign, to support the development of the show, working towards a showing in November 2023 and a further development in spring 2024.

 With support fromAlice & Jon Steinberg, Amanda Thomas, Andrew & Jo Cripps, Anne & Ian Cripps, Annette Corbett, Chris Newman, David Megarrity, Davinia Hamilton, Debra Salem, Dominic Varney, Emily Louizou, Emily Rose Simons, Emma Wolfin Golding, Ernaldo Data, Grace O’Keefe, Greig Rapley, Gretchen Brosius, Helen & Chris Jones, Ian Fleming, Ilayda Arden, Jack Dryden, James Sherwood, Jeanne de Rougemont, Jo Millar, Jo Stephenson, Justine Abri-Hodder, Kandy Rohmann, Karina Garnett, Kate Tasker, Kirsty Greenwood, Lizzie Vogler, Maria Marquis, Maura Halloran, Michael Clulow, Mick Tasker, Monica Krogstad, Namrata Trivedi, Neil & Val Tasker, Neil Abrahams, Neil Bastian, Paige Rogers, Paul & Linda Wray, Sarita Lewis, Sharlit Deyzac, Shauna Carrick, Steve & Di Tindell, Sue & John Wilks, Tom Arnold, Tom McGrath.

 Writer Amy Clare Tasker is a theatre maker and songwriter.
 She taught herself to play the ukulele in 2019, and discovered a wonderland of music-lovers, community events, festivals, and creative expression.
 Amy is a co-director of Pinecone Performance Lab, where she writes, performs, directs, and embraces an all-around “theatre maker” ethos.
 Amy wrote and performed the play with songs HOT (Helen of Troy), which premiered at The Cockpit in February 2020.
-Her next musical The Queen is Mad, co-written with Tom James McGrath, will premiere at the Lion & Unicorn Theatre in March 2024.
+Her musical The Queen is Mad, co-written with Tom James McGrath, won a special commendation award from Musical Theatre Review at Edinburgh Fringe 2025.

 Dramaturg Tricity Vogue, AKA Heather Tyrrell, is a seasoned scriptwriter and lyricist, as well as a celebrated ukulele player and cabaret performer.
 Her most recent theatrical collaboration was as lyricist on Alma, a new original musical produced by Théatre de Namur, Belgium, created by director Fabrice Murgia and celebrated drag queen Peggy Lee Cooper.